A tiny portion of the Big Room in Carlsbad Caverns, the fourth largest cave room in the world

 Carlsbad Cavern's largest formations, within the Big Room

-unusual room called the Green Lake Room.
+The tour ended in an unusual room called the Green Lake Room.

 Many caves contain pools of standing water, which reflect whatever is above them like a mirror.